nonkiru/nonkiru.art/src/index.md

 This site uses **Javascript**.
 It's required for multiple functions on this site; however, it should function properly with it turned off.

 This site has **autoplaying GIFs**.
-Large walls of GIFs (such as the link list) is hidden under a dropdown.
+Large walls of GIFs (such as the link list) are hidden under a dropdown.

 This site was made with Firefox, at a 1920x1080 resolution in mind.
 This site is also mobile compatible.